 Hi, I'm Haley.

 I'm an enthusiastic, out-of-the-box writer, editor, and geek who LOVES storytelling of all kinds.
 Whether I'm glued to an amazing film, writing on my own fiction, buried in a book, blasting some sweet tunes, or helping you tell your brand story, I'm usually immersed in some form of storytelling.
-When I'm not working on client projects, I'm playing with my kids, hanging out with my husband, or working on my fantasy novel, Master of Histories.
+When I'm not working on client projects, I'm playing with my kids, hanging out with my husband, or working on my fantasy novel, Defender of Histories.

 I have a wide variety of interests and consider myself a Renaissance woman of sorts.
 Here are a few fun facts about me: